0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

-// [ ] TODO: replace example on line 57 with a correct link
+// [ ] TODO: replace 35-56-62 with correct link
+// [ ] Add reference to JS usage of this library

 # Request API